 - Can't Kill You, Still Need You: Frollo spares Quasimodo, though the main reason Frollo can't kill Quasimodo as a baby is that the Archdeacon caught him trying and used his fear of God to get him to adopt Quasimodo.
 He does, however, state that he's going to find a use for the "foul creature".

 - Catch a Falling Star: Phoebus manages to catch Quasimodo as he falls off of Notre Dame and haul him inside.
 It's an especially egregious example of snatching someone out of midair since he'd gotten shot through the shoulder the day before.

 - Celebrating the Heroes: While Phoebus and Esmeralda get to hold hands, Quasimodo gets carried on the shoulders of joyful Parisians, proud of the recluse of the belltowers that defeated the haywire Judge Frollo.

 - Cerebus Callback: During "A Guy Like You", a borderline Disney Acid Sequence, the gargoyles give Quasimodo the Ace of Hearts card while they're trying to convince him that Esmeralda would love him.
 Shortly after this when he sees Esmeralda kissing Phoebus, he pulls out the card and rips it up.

 - Character Development:

-- Quasimodo goes from passive to more assertive with his oppressive guardian.
+- Quasimodo goes from being passive to becoming more assertive with his oppressive guardian.